 |10 year government bond yield||1.62%|

-Stocks are up this morning on no real news.
-Bonds and MBS are up small.
+Stocks are flattish this morning on no real news.
+Bonds and MBS are flat.

 The big event this week will be the FOMC meeting on Tuesday and Wednesday.
 While no one expects to see any change in policy, a lot of attention will be drawn to the dot plot and whether we see an increase in the number of members seeing rate increases in 2023.
 We will also get a fresh set of economic forecasts, and economists are taking up their numbers for this year.
 While I won’t be surprised to see the Fed take up GDP estimates, I am more interested to see whether they take up inflation estimates.

 Jerome Powell will hold another press conference, and I am curious as to whether he will discuss the effect that the supplemental liquidity ratio is having on longer-term rates, or whether the business press asks about it.

 Tappable equity, or the amount of home equity that could be converted into a cash-out refinance, reached a record of $7.3 trillion at the end of 2020.
 This works out to be about $158,000 per homeowner.
 “This past year has been one of significant home price growth, to say the least,” Walden said.
 “But it has also occurred in a market in which the word ‘unprecedented’ has likely been used more over that same period than perhaps ever in history.
 Nevertheless, that growth has brought the levels of equity available to American homeowners with mortgages to…well, unprecedented levels.”